AdobeDocs/commerce-events/src/pages/get-started/configure-commerce.md

 The `commerce.eventing.event.publish` message queue consumer helps expedite registered events that have been designated as priority.
 The consumer processes priority events within a second of their receipt.
 By default, it can take up to 59 seconds for cron to process standard-priority events.

-In the Adobe Commerce on cloud infrastructure, update your `.magento.env.yaml` file with the following changes to the `global` and `deploy` stages:
+In Adobe Commerce on cloud infrastructure, update your `.magento.env.yaml` file with the following changes to the `global` and `deploy` stages:

 ```yaml
 stage: